 “As long as it takes.”

-For the first time, she hugged me tightly.
+For the first time, she hugged me.

 Chapter 29 – Christmas in both your houses

-Despite the constant communication struggles with Lucía and her family, somehow our relationship miraculously continued to blossom through the winter.
-Slowly our basic level of understanding of each other improved but as soon as the conversation turned to more complex issues, we were both lost.
+Despite the constant communication struggles with Lucía and her family, somehow our relationship continued to blossom through the winter.
+Slowly our basic level of understanding of each other improved, but as soon as the conversation turned to more complex issues, we were both lost.
 She, trying to explain them in simple terms, and I, grasping the point.

 I still failed to accept why I wasn’t allowed to take Lucía away for a weekend or stay out beyond midnight without a host of family trotting along in close proximity.
-I had several heated and frustrating arguments with her father who was determined to keep a tight rein on his unwed daughter.
+I had several heated and frustrating arguments with her father, who was determined to keep a tight rein on his unwed daughter.

 I assumed things were heading to an increased tolerance level when I was invited to join Lucía’s family at their house on Christmas Eve.
-It was only close relatives so there will be seven of us.
+It was only close relatives, so there will be seven of us.
 At least I should remember their names, I thought, but had no idea what the etiquette was with regards to presents.
-I took an enormous bouquet, and a treasured box of Lindt chocolates given to me by my sisters on their arrival at the hotel yesterday.
+I took an enormous bouquet, and a treasured box of Lindt chocolates, given to me by my sisters on their arrival at the hotel yesterday.
 I was scolded for bringing anything.
 Christmas was not the time for exchanging presents.
 That was reserved for Three Kings, Los Reyes Magos when children received one gift each.

 When Lucía escorted me into the single-floor house, I was shocked.
 First by the lack of space for so many people.
 The front door opened out into a passageway with a bedroom off either side, leading to a large kitchen and family room at the back.
 A glazed door provided access to a tiny walled-in open-air terrace with a few pot plants and a couple of easy chairs.
 Steps led up to the roof where laundry was hung out to dry.
 For such a significant celebration for their still heavily religious country, there wasn’t a Christmas tree in sight.
 No fairy lights either, just a small pine branch with a few homemade folded paper ornaments hanging from it standing on a sideboard next to a sizeable nativity scene and many framed family photos.
 More family portraits hung on the walls.
 Lucía explained who was who.